 The primary and secondary school examination schedule is just right around the corner.
 As expected, this is the period of anxiety in the minds of students where they start planning for the studying of the final tests for the year.

-1) Racing against time due to poor time management
+1. Racing against time due to poor time management

-2) Poor Handwriting
+2. Poor Handwriting

-3) Overuse of idioms/phrases
+3. Overuse of idioms/phrases

 Too many idioms in an essay can make the writing appear extremely cliche and that is something students should try to avoid.
-So bottom line is to use idioms and phrases sparingly, and use those that one is familiar with.
+The bottom line is to use idioms and phrases sparingly, and use those that one is familiar with.
 Sometimes, the use of simple language can better improve the clarity and structure of the essay.

-4) Over reliance on your dictionary
+4. Over-reliance on your dictionary

-5) Being too Complacent
+5. Being too Complacent

 Such a scenario may happen where instead of rushing through the papers, one has worked very efficiently or find the papers to be easy, and has loads of time to spare.
-Usually students would want to leave the exam room early, if they are allowed to, without checking their answers.
+Usually, students would want to leave the exam room early, if they are allowed to, without checking their answers.